traitecoevo/austraits/README.md

 database](https://austraits.org/) (AusTraits).
 This package contains functions to join data from various tables, filtering to specific records, combining multiple databases and visualising the distribution of the data.
-We expect this package will assist users in work with their trait databases.
+We expect this package will assist users in working with their traits.build databases.

 ### Installation